-If you are upgrading your Cisco Unified Attendant Console Standard software, this page will contain your current details.
+If you are manually upgrading your Cisco Unified Attendant Console Standard software, this page will contain your current details.

 - Port 443 is used by default.
 You can change the Cisco Unified Communications Manager configuration after you have installed Cisco Unified Attendant Console Standard.
 For instructions, see Connecting to a Different Cisco Unified Communications Manager, page 4-5. - Connecting to the Cisco Unified Communications Manager also populates the Primary CTI Manager.
-If you want to use a different node as the Primary CTI Manager, you can do this through the Cisco TSP configuration after installing Cisco Unified Attendant Console Standard.
+If you want to use a different node as the Primary CTI Manager, you can do this through the Cisco TSP configuration after installing Cisco Unified Attendant Console Standard. - The Cisco Unified Communications Manager credentials are stored in the configuration file using AES-256 encryption.

-Step 4 In the two Security Alert messages, click Yes.
+Step 6 In the two Security Alert messages, click Yes.